Gerbil Vs Hamster

 How Should They Be Treated?

-Both gerbils and hamsters require the same basic needs, a clean and well-ventilated cage with a solid base, plenty of bedding for burrowing, a water bottle, chew toys, and an exercise wheel.
+They all require the same basic needs, a clean and well-ventilated cage with a solid base, plenty of bedding for burrowing, a water bottle, chew toys, and an exercise wheel.
 For the exercise meal and 8-inch wheel would be perfect for both of them

 Also, Because gerbils produce very little urine and their poops are tiny, hard pellets, expect to clean the tank every two weeks.